Budget 2026-2027

 The House of Representatives had much lower revenue estimates than Gov. Ayotte, and the House cut her budget proposal accordingly.
 Some of their most notable cuts include:

-• Eliminating about 200 positions in the Department of Corrections
+- Eliminating 190 positions in the Department of Corrections

 The House also added several policy changes, including:

-• Adding an exception to state anti-discrimination laws for bathrooms, locker rooms, sports, prisons, hospitals, and treatment centers to classify individuals based on biological sex
+- Adding an exception to state anti-discrimination laws for bathrooms, locker rooms, sports, prisons, hospitals, and treatment centers to classify individuals based on biological sex (also passed through a separate bill, HB 148)

 The House budget also legalizes slot machine gaming, like Gov. Ayotte's budget.
 The House budget also gradually expands Education Freedom Accounts so that all students are eligible, regardless of family income or whether or not they ever enrolled in public school.